dadoonet/spring-elasticsearch/README.md

 }
 ```

-Also, if you define a file named `es/myindex/mytype.json`, it will be automatically applied as the mapping for the `mytype` type in the `myindex` index.
+Also, if you define a file named `es/twitter/tweet.json`, it will be automatically applied as the mapping for
+the `tweet` type in the `twitter` index.

 For example, create the following file `src/main/resources/es/twitter/tweet.json` in your project: